longaccess/longaccess-docs/api/1.0/api_1.0.md

 - `token_uid` - STS upload id
 - `bucket` - the name of the S3 bucket to upload to
 - `prefix` - the prefix to add to the key name when uploading
+- `created` - the date and time the upload operation was created (ISO timestamp)

 ### GET /upload/:id/